mrghevariya106/contoso/README.md

     source ./venv/bin/activate

 # Install Flask and other libraries
-1.In the command or terminal window, run the following command to open the directory in Visual Studio Code:
+ ## 1. In the command or terminal window, run the following command to open the directory in Visual Studio Code:
         code .
-2.select New File, Name the file requirements.txt, and add the following text:
+ ## 2. Select New File, Name the file requirements.txt, and add the following text:
         flask
         python-dotenv
         requests
-3.Return to the command or terminal window and perform the installation by using pip to run the following command:
+ ## 3. Return to the command or terminal window and perform the installation by using pip to run the following command:
         pip install -r requirements.txt

 # Create an app
 We're going to create our application iteratively, focusing on specific concepts as we go.
 To start, we'll create the landing page for our application, which will display the form the user will use.